Kajra Re: Production and development

-Kajra Re is inspired from a folk song from the Braj region, in which the celebrated dark eyes are Lord Krishna's.
-The words "Tujhse milna purani dilli mein" have been rendered by Amitabh Bachchan.
+Kajra Re is inspired from a folk song from the Braj region, in which the celebrated dark eyes are Krishna's.
+The words "Tujhse milna Purani Dilli mein..." ("...meet you in Old Delhi") have been rendered by Amitabh Bachchan.
 It was a very famous "item number" from the movie Bunty Aur Babli.
-Uncommon to other "item songs" the music was influenced by the genre of kajari.
+Uncommon to other "item numbers", the music was influenced by the genre of kajari.
 The trio have used sitar to make it sound more Indian.
 Amitabh Bachchan, after initially hearing the song, demanded a few changes, but the director, Shaad Ali, and producer, Aditya Chopra, convinced him against them.
 The song was composed in half a day.
 Alisha was chosen for the female vocals since her anglicized accent was meant to provide an essentially different intonation.

 Reception and impact

 The melody of this song was used as the main method to promote the film and the soundtrack.
 The song became extremely popular among the masses and was hugely successful on Indian music charts.
 The Hindustan Times described it as "the reinvention of the qawwali by Shankar-Ehsaan-Roy and Gulzar" and called it "the item number of the decade."
 Kajra Re featured on top in Rediff's 2005's list of top 5 songs.
-It also won the poll conducted by Planet Bollywood as the song of the year with a whopping 44%.

 It was voted as the song of the year by three radio stations, including Lotus FM, a station popular among the Indian diaspora in South Africa.
 The song was also featured in Caminho das Indias, a marathon telenovela that ran on Brazil's popular Rede Globo.
 The track was featured in Hindustan Times' Songs of the Century, which deemed it to be the "undisputed item song of the decade."

 Music video

-Before the song sequence, Amitabh, who plays a police inspector in the movie, relates his story of unrequited love in the city of Delhi to Abhishek, which is later alluded to in the song.
-Aishwarya's character, a bar girl, sympathizes with Amitabh's character and plays courtesan.
+Before the song sequence, Amitabh Bachchan, playing a cop in the movie, relates his story of unrequited love in the city of Delhi to Abhishek Bachchan (his real-life son who plays a criminal pursued by the cop), which is later alluded to in the song.
+Aishwarya Rai's character, a bar girl, sympathizes with Amitabh's character and plays courtesan.
 The dance, choreographed by Vaibhavi Merchant, features Aishwarya in a brocade choli and dipped ghagra, kohl, and some lip gloss.

 Awards

-Alisha Chinai won the 2005 Filmfare Best Female Playback Award and the 2005 Bollywood Movie Award - Best Playback Singer Female for the song, while Gulzar collected the best lyricist award in almost all major award functions including the IIFA and Filmfare Awards, for the song.
+Alisha Chinai won the 2005 Filmfare Best Female Playback Award, 2005 MTV Immies for the "Best Female Singer" and the 2005 Bollywood Movie Award - Best Playback Singer Female for the song, while Gulzar collected the best lyricist award in almost all major award functions including the IIFA and Filmfare Awards, for the song.
+Aishwarya Rai Bachchan won the award for the "Best Performance In A Song - Female" at the 2005 MTV Immies.

 Vaibhavi Merchant won the following awards: